UND OA Statement of Support

 This FAQ accompanies the OA Draft Statement of Support (proposed and passed by the University Senate Library Committee in May 2018, and passed by Senate Executive on 9/19/18), to address concerns and to provide information on the benefits of depositing research in the UND Scholarly Commons.

 Yes.
 In fact, having an institutional unit mandated to gather research, like a Library, is preferred by most agencies.
-For example, say Prof. Smith promises to keep his research on a website, then gets a great job in Japan.
-However, if Prof. Smith says "I'll deposit my research with the Library" and the Library asserts an institutional commitment to make it permanently available, including ongoing file conversion so it’s never unreadable, this is more favorably regarded.
-Also, libraries offer more services.
+For example, say Professor Smith promises to keep his research on a website, then gets a great job in Japan.
+The website he maintains may go defunct as he changes institutions.
+However, if Professor Smith says "I'll deposit my research with the Library" and the Library asserts an institutional commitment to make it permanently available, including ongoing file conversion so it’s never unreadable, this is more favorably regarded.
+We are also to offer better preservation services.
 Recently, a UND professor wrote an NSF grant.
-The Library committed to placing research in the IR, permanently retaining it, backing it up, and making it accessible using metadata schema.
+The Library committed to placing research on the Commons, permanently retaining it, backing it up, and making it accessible using metadata schema.
 NSF asked for more details on metadata, which we provided.
 The grant was successful.

 (This Statement of Support has been partially adapted from Boston University Open Access Policy 2017.)